httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     attribute-value (i.e. either "Strict", "Lax", or "None").
 Otherwise, set the cookie's same-site-flag to "None".

-14. If the cookie's `same-site-flag` is not "None", and the cookie is being set from a context whose "site for cookies" is not an exact match for request-uri's host's registered domain, then abort these steps and ignore the newly created cookie entirely.
+14. If the cookie's `same-site-flag` is not "None":

+    1. If the cookie was received from a "non-HTTP" API, and the API was called from a context whose "site for cookies" is not an exact match for request-uri's host's registered domain, then abort these steps and ignore the newly created cookie entirely.

+    2. If the cookie was received from a "same-site" request (as defined in
+        {{same-site-requests}}), skip the remaining substeps and continue processing the cookie.

+    3. If the cookie was received from a request which is navigating a top-level browsing context {{HTML}} (e.g. if the request's "reserved client" is either `null` or an environment whose "target browsing context" is a top-level browing context), skip the remaining substeps and continue processing the cookie.

+        Note: Top-level navigations can create a cookie with any `SameSite` value, even if the new cookie wouldn't have been sent along with the request had it already existed prior to the navigation.

+    4. Abort these steps and ignore the newly created cookie entirely.

 15. If the cookie-name begins with a case-sensitive match for the string "__Secure-", abort these steps and ignore the cookie entirely unless the